StarRocks/starrocks/docs/introduction/Features.md

 ![Realtime](../assets/1.1-6-realtime.png)

-StarRocks' storage engine uses the Delete-and-insert pattern, which allows for efficient Append and UPSERT operations.
+StarRocks' storage engine uses the Delete-and-insert (Merge on Read) pattern, which allows for efficient Append and UPSERT operations.
 The storage engine can quickly filter data using primary key indexes,  eliminating the need for Sort and Merge operations at data reading.
 The engine can also make full use of secondary indexes.
 It delivers ultimate query performance even on huge amounts of data updates.

 ## Intelligent materialized view